 - 1 Infill Development.
 Building within unused and underutilized lands within existing - 2 development patterns, typically but not exclusively in urban areas.
 [Zoning - 3 Ordinance] - 4 Infrastructure.
-Public services and facilities, such as sewage-disposal systems, - 5 water-supply systems, other utility systems, and roads.
+Public services and facilities, such as sewage-disposal systems, water- - 5 supply systems, other utility systems, and roads.
 [Zoning and Development - 6 Ordinances] - 7 In Lieu Fee.
 (See "Dedication, In lieu of.")
 [Development, Subdivision and Zoning - 8 Ordinances] - 9 Intensification of Use.
-A change in the use of a structure or site, where the new - 10 use is required by this title to have more off-street parking spaces than the former - use; or a change in the operating characteristics of a use (for example, hours of - operation), which generates more activity on the site.
+A change in the use of a structure or site, where the new use - 10 is required by this title to have more off-street parking spaces than the former use; - or a change in the operating characteristics of a use (for example, hours of - operation), which generates more activity on the site.
 [Zoning Ordinance] - 13 Institutional Use.
-(1) Publicly or privately owned and operated activities that are - 14 institutional in nature, such as hospitals, museums, and schools; (2) churches and - other religious organizations; and (3) other nonprofit activities of a welfare, - 16 educational, or philanthropic nature that cannot be considered a residential, - 17 commercial, or industrial activity.
+(1) Publicly or privately owned and operated activities that are - institutional in nature, such as hospitals, museums, and schools; (2) churches and - other religious organizations; and (3) other nonprofit activities of a welfare, - 16 educational, or philanthropic nature that cannot be considered a residential, - 17 commercial, or industrial activity.
 [Zoning Ordinance] - 18 Intelligent Transportation Systems (ITS).
-Technologies that advance - 19 transportation safety and mobility and enhance productivity by integrating - 20 advanced communications technologies into transportation infrastructure and into - 21 vehicles.
-ITS encompasses a broad range of wireless and traditional - 22 communications-based information and electronic technologies. - 23 Inter-agency.
+Technologies that advance transportation - 19 safety and mobility and enhance productivity by integrating advanced - 20 communications technologies into transportation infrastructure and into vehicles. - 21 ITS encompasses a broad range of wireless and traditional communications-based - 22 information and electronic technologies. - 23 Inter-agency.
 Indicates cooperation between or among two or more discrete - 24 agencies in regard to a specific program. - 25 Intermittent Stream.
-A stream that flows only at certain times of the year when it - 26 receives water from springs, groundwater, or rainfall, or from surface sources such - 27 as melting snow. . - 28 Issues.
+A stream that flows only at certain times of the year when it - receives water from springs, groundwater, or rainfall, or from surface sources such - 27 as melting snow. . - 28 Issues.
 Important unsettled community matters or problems that are identified in a - 29 community's General Plan and dealt with by the plan's goals, objectives, policies,